munavi/smart_cellar_backend_db/README.md

 * [Node.js 18](https://nodejs.org/en/download): Ensure that you have Node.js version 18 or higher installed.
 This is necessary to provide the runtime environment for running the application.

-* [PostgreSQL](https://www.postgresql.org/download/): You need a PostgreSQL database to store the necessary data for the application.
-Make sure PostgreSQL is installed and properly configured.
+* [PostgreSQL 15](https://www.postgresql.org/download/): You need a PostgreSQL database version 15 to store the necessary data for the application.
+Make sure PostgreSQL 15 is installed and properly configured.

 Make sure these requirements are met before starting the project to ensure smooth execution of the application.